WHAT IS MUAY SANGHA?

 When the training is finished we may have dinner at the local restaurant.
 After supper, on some days of the week, we may watch an interesting movie or talk about selected subjects.
 At the end of the day, we do some meditation and rest until the next morning.

 Our teaching time in the school goes from Monday morning to Saturday afternoon.
 We don't have classes on Saturday evenings and Sundays.

-We recommend that all the students who wish to come and practice within the group, come with an open heart and with a mind empty of ideas or methods as this will ensure the maximum benefit of this experience.
+We recommend that all the students who wish to come and practice within the group, come with an open heart and with a mind empty of ideas or methods, as this will ensure the maximum benefit of this experience.
 Our school is like a family and we will take care of everyone as best as we can.

 DIFFERENCES WITH OTHER MUAY THAI STYLES

 It is important to explain that the aim of the School is not to promote any particular style of martial arts or to protect the martial arts heritage of any country.
-In the Muay Thai Sangha School the skills that we teach are used to help humankind regardless of nationality, race or religion.
+In the Muay Sangha School the skills that we teach are used to help humankind regardless of nationality, race or religion.
 The skills don't belong to anyone, to any country or to any association.
-Muay Thai Sangha uses what is useful in the present day and gets rid of what is not.
-Here are the similarities and differences between MuayThai Sangha and other styles of Muay Thai.
+Muay Sangha uses what is useful in the present day and gets rid of what is not.
+Here are the similarities and differences between Muay Sangha and other styles of Muay Thai.

 Muay Thai Sangha and Competition Muay Thai – Similarities

 Muay Thai Sangha uses many training routines from Competition Muay Thai - building stamina through cardiovascular workouts, striking power and developing determination and mental strength through pain tolerance.

 Muay Thai Sangha and Muay Thai Chaiya - Similarities

 Muay Thai Sangha has borrowed some fighting strategies and concepts of movement as well as some of the counter-techniques from Muay Thai Chaiya because of their effectiveness.